vishdaily/blog/_posts/2017-05-21-package-managers-for-mac-homebrew-macports.md

 port -d echo installed
 du -sh /opt/local/var/macports/software/*

-sudo port uninstall &lt;portname&gt; sudo port uninstall --follow-dependencies &lt;portname&gt;
+sudo port uninstall <portname> sudo port uninstall --follow-dependencies <portname>

 # Before pruning your leaves, you may also want to uninstall old versions of ports that are no longer “active”
 sudo port uninstall inactive